kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 A good summary is probably at least a paragraph in length.
 -->

-This KEP proposes adding topology support to volume snapshots in Kubernetes by extending the `VolumeSnapshotContentSpec` object with an immutable `NodeAffinity` field and enforcing topology compatibility when restoring volumes from snapshots.
+This KEP proposes adding topology support to volume snapshots in Kubernetes by extending the `VolumeSnapshotContentSpec` object with a `NodeAffinity` field and enforcing topology compatibility when restoring volumes from snapshots.
 Currently, volume snapshots lack any topology information, creating a gap that prevents topology-aware scheduling and features.

 The enhancement has two parts.
 First, topology information will be added to volume snapshot contents by returning the topology in the CSI `CreateSnapshotResponse` and stored in the resulting `VolumeSnapshotContent`.
 Second, topology enforcement ensures that volumes restored from snapshots are provisioned in compatible topologies:
 - For `WaitForFirstConsumer` volume binding: an out-of-tree scheduler plugin (in `kubernetes-sigs/scheduler-plugins`) will filter nodes whose topology is incompatible with the snapshot's `NodeAffinity`, ensuring the selected node leads to provisioning in a compatible topology.